Welcome

 expenses.
 View JAC’s Reference Guide for Judges, Law Clerks, and Judicial Assistants, here.

-JAC also has a limited role in providing access to due process costs for
+JAC also has a limited role in providing access to due process costs for self-represented (pro se)

-self-represented (pro se) defendants for those case types where the defendant would
+defendants for those case types where the defendant would otherwise be entitled to court-appointed counsel

-self-represented defendants in obtaining due process costs, JAC offers a Pro Se Packet.
+(such as criminal cases).
+To assist self-represented defendants in obtaining due process costs, JAC offers

-is available at JAC Pro Se Packet (core information only).
-To receive the Pro Se Packet with circuit
+available at https://www.justiceadmin.org/court_app_counsel/PDF_Pro Se Packet.pdf.
+To receive the Pro Se Packet with circuit specific information (such as a list of due

-a specific judicial circuit) please email publicrecords@justiceadmin.org.
+process service vendors with JAC Contracts in a specific judicial circuit) please email publicrecords@justiceadmin.org.

 Registry Clerk Information